Menu Close

 First, determine the time interval that you want to measure.
 Do you think a user staying on your site longer than 30 seconds is engaged?
 Then measure that.

 At C/A, we like to measure a few intervals to get multiple data points.
-Typically, these are intervals of 30 seconds, one minute and a minute and a half.
+Typically, these are intervals of 30 seconds, 1 minute and 1 minute and 30 seconds.
 Ultimately, it’s up to you and what you think fits your site and content best.

 Step 2: Set Up a Tag in Google Tag Manager